 9. The technical interlayer with more combustibles and with a net height of more than 2.6 m, and the plenum or ceiling with combustibles available and with a net height of more than 0.8 m;

-13. The places or parts in need of installing mechanical smoke exhaust and smoke control system, rain or pre-action automatic sprinkler system, fixed fire monitor firefighting system, gas firefighting system etc. to interconnect with automatic fire alarm system.
+13. The places or locations in need of installing mechanical smoke exhaust and smoke control system, rain or pre-action automatic sprinkler system, fixed fire monitor firefighting system, gas firefighting system etc. to interconnect with automatic fire alarm system.

 10.3.1 Except for residential buildings with building height less than 27 m, the following parts of civil buildings, plants and Type C warehouses shall be equipped with evacuation lighting: